 Guinea pig fact #10

-Guinea pigs have lots of different ways of communication with us and each other.
+Cavies have lots of different ways of communicating with us and each other.

 - Wheeking – usually when they hear a packet rustle and are begging for food.